-Here, we’re going to take a look at the practicalities of designing a rooflight.
+Here, we’re going to take a look at the practicalities of designing a rooflight and all the rooflight design considerations.
 What are the main things you need to bear in mind in terms of the rooflight itself?

 The other thing to bear in mind regarding size is not letting the shape of the rooflight impact how big an aperture you select.
 It’s somewhat of a misconception that by employing a pyramid-style rooflight you can get more natural light from a smaller aperture.
 Often, the opposite is true!
 (Of course, if you’re after a pyramid rooflight simply because you love the look there’s nothing wrong with that.)